-LAEA Is there a voters' list? s.50
+Is there a voters list?

-Municipalities may pass a bylaw allowing for the enumeration and use of a voters' list.
-You may wish to confirm with your municipality; it is not a common practice to use a voters' list in municipal elections in Alberta.
+Municipalities may pass a bylaw allowing for the enumeration and use of a voters list.
+You may wish to confirm with your municipality; currently, there are no municipalities that use a voters list in municipal elections in Alberta.